epicexcelsior/resource-webhooks/resources/SERVER_INFO.md

 _ _
 Welcome to Vexento’s official Discord server! %VEXYDANCE_EMOJI% This channel will help you get started in the server and find your way around.
 _ _
 Alexander, also known as “Vexento”, is a Norwegian music producer currently living in Canada.
 Since 2013, Vexento has been producing sensational music in various genres including complextro, chillstep, piano, and many more.
-He now has nearly 500,000 subscribers on YouTube and over 200,000 monthly listeners on Spotify.
+He now has nearly 500,000 subscribers on YouTube and nearly 200,000 monthly listeners on Spotify.
 _ _
 This Discord community is a great place to connect with other Vexento fans, make friends with people from all over the world, discuss interesting topics, participate in events & contests, and have a great time.
 We hope that you enjoy your stay! %HUG2_EMOJI%
 _ _